-latter is not dependant on the former.
+- 8. In Normandien Farms (Pty) Ltd v Komatiland Forests (Pty) Ltd, 13 (Normandien) the Tribunal held that conduct which amounts to a breach of contract may, in certain circumstances, amount to a contravention of the Act.
+However, the latter is not dependant on the former.
 That is, one simply cannot assume that once a breach of contract occurs, a contravention of the Act follows.
-A nexus between competition and contract law must be shown.14 The Tribunal is not competent to pronounce on an issue that simply involves a breach of contract without the applicant showing more which will bring its case into the ambit of the Act.
-15

-9. This was further seen in a case that came before the Tribunal.
+A nexus between competition and contract law must be shown.
+14 The Tribunal is not competent to pronounce on an issue that simply involves a breach of contract without the applicant showing more which will bring its case into the ambit of the Act.
+15 - 9.
+This was further seen in a case that came before the Tribunal.
 In Simba Chitando v Michael Fitzgerald and Others 16 (Simba), the Tribunal was called to determine whether the social exclusion of black attorneys and advocates (on the basis of their race or nationality) from receiving briefs in relation to shipping law matters, as alleged by Simba Chitando (the applicant), could be remedied by the Act.
 The applicant alleged that the conduct of the respondents contravened sections 4(1)(a), 4(1)(b)(ii), 5(1), 8(c) and 8(d)(i) of the Act.
 The Tribunal found that the applicant fell short of satisfying the requirements to prove an agreement or concerted practice even by way of inference in terms of section 4(1)(a) and (b).17 In terms of section 5(1), the applicant failed to submit evidence of the existence of an agreement but relied on his own inferences.18 In terms of section 8, there was no attempt made by the applicant to engage in a proper market definition exercise.
 If no persuasive view of the relevant market is given, it is not possible to make a finding of dominance.
-19 The applicant further failed to establish prima facie right and thus the balance of convenience did not favour him and also failed to prove that he will suffer irreparable harm if the interim relief sought was not granted.
-The Tribunal expressed the view that while skewed briefing patterns are an issue that require remedial action, this was not an issue that could be remedied through the Act.20
+19 The applicant further failed to establish prima facie right and thus the balance of convenience did not favour him and also failed to prove that he would suffer irreparable harm if the interim relief sought was not granted.
+The Tribunal expressed the view